bluesky66-dev/kibana/x-pack/plugins/canvas/CONTRIBUTING.md

 ## i18n

-i18n syntax in Kibana can be a bit verbose in code:
+i18n syntax in HyperSec Kibana can be a bit verbose in code:

 ```js
   i18n('pluginNamespace.messageId', {